List of Six Feet Under characters: Vanessa Diaz

 Vanessa Diaz, played by Justina Machado, is Federico's high school sweetheart, wife and mother of his two sons Julio and Augusto.
 Vanessa is a registered nurse.
 In 2002, after several years of working at the Bay Breeze Nursing Home she is fired for negligence after not realizing that a resident's roommate shoved a hot dog down the deceased's throat.
 She later finds work at a hospital.
 In 2003 Vanessa sinks into clinical depression following the death of her mother and begins abusing prescription medication.
 When her health begins to suffer she seeks help; her increased spending habits and closeness to her sister Angelica alienate Rico.
 In late season four, Federico's infidelity causes the couple to separate and consider divorce.
 After finding it difficult to live and raise her sons alone, she asks Federico to move back in.
 However, she is initially very cold towards him, refusing to communicate with him more than the bare minimum and taking every opportunity to let him know he is not forgiven for his actions.
 When Rico finally tells her that he does not want to be there if she no longer loves him and will move out for good, Vanessa begins treating him a little better, and they slowly begin to successfully work through their issues until their marriage is back on solid footing.
 Throughout the series, Rico's moods and decisions outside the home are often closely affected by Vanessa's advice and attitude.
 Vanessa pushes Rico into opening his own mortuary business, and they remain together for many years until his death at age 75.

 Supporting characters

 Father Jack

-Father Jack, played by Tim Maculan, is a compassionate episcopalian priest who heads the episcopal church which the Fishers attend.
+Father Jack, played by Tim Maculan, is a compassionate Episcopal priest who heads the Episcopal church which the Fishers attend.
 It is hinted that he is gay.